Verified and Tested 02/28/2015

 Click Install on the following page to finish installing the role.

 The server will notify you that you will have to restart your server for the role to finish installing.
 Click Close, and a prompt will come up asking to restart the server.
 Click Yes to restart your server.

 Once the server has restarted, the installation progress will automatically continue.
 Once done, click Close.

 Hyper-V is now successfully installed!
 You can access Hyper-V through your system’s Start Menu.

-Thank you for following along in this How-To, take a look at the follow on article – How to Expand a VM Hard Disk in Hyper-V on Windows Server 2012.
+Thank you for following along in this How-To.
+Take a look at the following article – How to Expand a VM Hard Disk in Hyper-V on Windows Server 2012.